winrevive/win7-sp2/README.md

 ## TODOs

 - [x] - All updates until 2020, with the addition of Windows Embedded Standard 7 updates
-- [x] - Snipping Tool from Windows 10 version 1507
+- [x] - Snipping Tool from Windows 10 version 1507 -> Credits: vxiduu
 - [ ] - Paint from Windows 10 version 1703
-- [x] - Registry Editor from Windows 10 version 1703
+- [x] - Registry Editor from Windows 10 version 1703 -> Credits: Aurorarion
 - [ ] - In-place service pack installer
-- [x] - Generic USB 3.0 and NVMe drivers
+- [x] - Native USB 3.0 and NVMe support -> Credits: Unknown user from MyDigitalLife forums
-- [x] - UEFI support in the ISO releases (if you download the UEFI-specific version)
+- [x] - UEFI support in the ISO releases -> Credits: UsefulAGKHelper from MyDigitalLife forums
-- [x] - Inclusion of VxKex
+- [x] - Inclusion of VxKex -> Credits: vxiduu
-- [x] - Windows 8 PE in the ISO, with a theme that resembles Windows 7
+- [x] - Windows 8 PE in the ISO, with a theme that resembles Windows 7 -> Credits: ImSwordQueen (Windows 7 theme for Windows 8.x)
-- [x] - Windows 10 setup engine in the ISO release
+- [x] - Windows 10 setup engine in the ISO release -> Credits: Aurorarion (helping out on the 10 setup engine port)
 - [ ] - Upscaled graphics in some places
 - [x] - Windows Vista/7 PE's boot screen on the ISO
 - [ ] - Removal of the annoying "Unsupported hardware" prompt
+- [ ] - Better DPI support in aero.msstyles -> Credits: Vaporvance (high DPI classes from Aero10 that will be ported to Windows 7)

 ## Installation